golonzovsky/vacme-zurich-parser/README.md

 - [ ] build full UI mapping name -> location
 - [ ] sorting by dates/name in ui (?)
 - [ ] notifications in UI (?)
+- [ ] contact locations to get an info of which vaccine is in use there

 ## API